 - The third group may discuss the effects on the world.

-- Groups share their discussion summary with the whole class and decide whether their feelings have changed since their initial reaction to the announcement.
+Groups share their discussion summary with the whole group and decide whether their feelings have changed since their initial reaction to the announcement.

 Lead a whole-group discussion with the following questions: